 The Parson Barnard House (1715) at 179 Osgood Street is the Society’s other historic house.
-The exciting restoration techniques used highlight the original construction and interior modifications.
+The exciting preservation techniques used by Abbot Lowell Cummings highlight the original construction and interior modifications.
 As you visit each room, you will see furnishings that show the changes in lifestyle as experienced by four early inhabitants of the house from 1715 through 1830.

 The Parson Barnard House (1715) is located at 179 Osgood Street and retains many of its original features, based on a documented history of this significant Eighteenth Century building.